cyan-ding/basis-project/README.md

 ## Fine tuning process

-For each forward pass on Llama 3.1 8B or Gemma, we run three iterations of projected gradient descent to craft a suffix.
+For each forward pass on Llama 3.1 8B, we run three iterations of projected gradient descent to craft a suffix.
 - This suffix is optimized to increase loss, or push the model response toward the non-safe direction as much as possible
 - We then do supervised fine tuning using the 30k train dataset using on PKU-Alignment/BeaverTails.
 - This dataset is originally meant for RLHF work and preference opimization.
 However, we adapt it for PGD fine tuning.